Elder Care Criteria and Senior Living Admissions

 • Be certified by a physician to be terminally ill with a prognosis of not more than six months (if the disease were to run its normal course)

-To receive care the medical director or another employee of a hospice agency will perform a one-time visit with the patient and/or their family to:
+Once this takes place and they can receive care, the medical director or another employee of a hospice agency will make a one-time visit with the patient and/or their family to:

 • Provide counseling concerning hospice and available care options